kmlupreti/kmlupreti.github.io/content/_index.md

 template = "homepage.html"
 +++

-Hi I am a software developer interested in Rust, Linux, Systems Programming and Embedded Systems.
-I mainly use Rust, C/C++ and Python.
+Hi I am recent Computer Science and IT(CSIT) graduate interested in Systems Programming and Embedded Systems as well AI and Robotics.

+I am using C/C++ and Rust for low level stuff and Python/Bash for scripting and higher level stuff.

+I want to work on deep CS stuff like operating systems,compilers  and Theoritical CS stuff as well as applying those knowledge to build intelligent systems.I am interested in humanoid/biped robots

+I am learning mathematics and python skills required for advanced robotics and AI ( espcially Computer vision).
+I am also re-learning C language.
+I am planning to learn Rust and Modern C++ after learning C properly and using it for Systems programming.